Vegan Diet and Breastfeeding

 Protein

-The recommended intake of protein for breastfeeding or chestfeeding parents is 65 grams (2 oz) per day for the first six months, and 62 grams per day between six and twelve months.
+The recommended intake of protein for nursing parents is 65 grams (2 oz) per day for the first six months, and 62 grams per day between six and twelve months.
 And yes, the most common question vegans get asked is “Where do you get your protein?”
 You probably already know: A varied vegan diet that includes a range of protein sources such as soy products, legumes and grains should provide plenty of protein for you and your baby.

 Iron

-The iron found in breastmilk is usually sufficient for infants throughout the first four to six months, unless you have been anemic during your pregnancy.
+The iron found in human milk is usually sufficient for infants throughout the first four to six months, unless you have been anemic during your pregnancy.
 Dried beans and dark green leafy vegetables are especially good sources of iron.
 Iron absorption is improved by eating foods containing vitamin C along with foods containing iron.
 If you are concerned about your iron levels you can consult with your health professional or a dietician.
 If you have any questions about what to eat while breastfeeding, or any other breastfeeding topic, please contact a La Leche League Leader.

 If you have any questions about what to eat while breastfeeding, or any other breastfeeding topic, please contact a La Leche League Leader.